 - Biotin creams: Best for natural hair growth, uses B vitamins to support hair follicle

-- Beard balms These condition and moisturize the skin underneath your beard.
+- Beard balms: Will condition and moisturize the skin underneath your facial hair.

 - Beard oils: Use beard oils to moisturize and add shine to your mustache hair.